 Milford, Massachusetts · Dual Diagnosis Treatment

-Dual Diagnosis Treatment in Milford, MA
+Dual Diagnosis Care in Milford, MA

 Most people who struggle with addiction are also dealing with an underlying mental health condition.
 At Brave Path Recovery, we treat both, at the same time, by the same team.
 That’s what actually works.